WhiteStarSupreme/Game-of-life/README.md

+Certainly!
+Let's update the README file to reflect the current features and usage instructions for the InfiniteGrid application, incorporating the recent changes and additions:

+---

 # InfiniteGrid - Conway's Game of Life

 InfiniteGrid is an implementation of Conway's Game of Life with an infinite 2D grid using Python and Tkinter.
 The application allows you to zoom, pan, and interact with the grid through an intuitive interface.
 Customize the grid by clicking and dragging cells to create patterns and watch the simulation evolve.